Computational research and AI

 Human role

-It is clear that AI will make certain hard skills obsolete.
-Paradigm changes are good, and letting things go and starting anew deepens life experience.
-There are still some things left for us though:
+AI will surely make certain hard skills obsolete.
+Paradigm shifts are exciting, and letting things go and starting anew deepens life experience.
+But several human roles remain essential: